BogdanStirbat/n-queens/README.md

 This repository is a solution to the n-queens problem.
-In addition to the constraint that no 2 queens should attack each other, this solution also checks that no 3 queens can form an angle, at any given slope.
+In addition to the constraint that no 2 queens should attack each other, this solution also checks that no 3 queens are on a line, at any given slope.

 This repository consists of a backend application (that actually solves the problem) and a frontend application (a solution visualizer) .
 To view solutions in the browser, you need to start both applications.